kexiZeroing/kexiZeroing.github.io/src/posts/mac-terminal.md

 > - `tail` show the last part of the file.
 > - `tail -f` show the text appended to the file as the file grows.
 > - `less` show contents of file one screen at a time. (`more` is an old utility, just use `less` and forget about `more`)
-> - `file` helps determine the type of a file.
-The command doesn't take the file extension into account, and instead runs a series of tests to discover the type of file data.

 ## grep
 Searches for pattern in files and prints each line that matches the input pattern `grep -<options> <pattern> <filenames>`